Our Composers

 Composer - June 2026 - What We Carry

-Ronan Guilfoyle is a towering figure in Irish jazz, renowned as a performer, composer, and educator.
+Ronan Guilfoyle (b.
+1958) is a towering figure in Irish jazz, renowned as a performer, composer and educator.

 At the heart of our June programme is Ronan Guilfoyle’s new clarinet quintet Legacy performed by clarinettist Matthew Berrill and ConTempo Quartet.
 The work, which meditates on the influence Guilfoyle’s father had on him as an artist, brings together classical and jazz sounds to create a thrilling soundscape in five movements.
 Guilfoyle’s piece is paired with Ravel’s string quartet, one of the works that the composer associates with his father.